congngale/client-gateway-app/README.md

-# networking-assignment1
+# client-gateway-application
-This is assignment 1 of Networking Course
+This is source code of client and gateway applications for networking assignment 1